Frequently Asked Questions

 Is there a treatment?

 There is no specific treatment for coronaviruses.
 Most people will recover on their own.
-However, in the early stages of this outbreak, it is best to seek medical care right away if you develop symptoms or test positive for COVID-19.
+However, in the current outbreak, it is best to seek medical care right away if you develop symptoms or test positive for COVID-19.

 What can I do to protect myself?